-Quickly Tag Files & Folders with a Drag & Drop in OS X Finder
+Quickly Tag Files & Folders with a Drag & Drop in Mac OS X Finder

-File tagging on the Mac is part of OS X from Mavericks onward, but those who have been using the Labels feature to help manage their files in prior versions of OS X will notice it’s actually quite similar.
+File tagging on the Mac is part of Mac OS X, but those who have been using the Labels feature to help manage their files in prior versions of Mac OS X will notice it’s actually quite similar.
 Basically you ‘tag’ a file, and then it becomes associated with that tag, allowing for easy file sorting, searching, and management.
 Tagging is easy to use, and what are likely the two simplest ways to tag files are during the file saving process, which we discussed with some other basic Mavericks tips here, and also with the hugely useful drag & drop trick, which we’ll cover next.

 Drag & drop tagging may be the single best way to use tags from the Finder, because not only can you tag a single file just by dropping it onto the tag you wish to assign, but it allows for rapid batch tagging of huge groups of files and folders with the same trick.

-- From the OS X Finder, select a file, group of files, folder, or multiple folders
+- From the Mac OS X Finder, select a file, group of files, folder, or multiple folders

 - Drag and drop the selected items into desired tag within the Finder sidebar

 You will obviously need the Finder sidebar to be visible for this trick to work, if it’s hidden for some reason you can reveal the entire sidebar again by hitting Command+Option+S, if the tags themselves are hidden you likely just need to hover over the “TAGS” text and click the “Show” option when it appears.